A Look At Big Issues On Supreme Court's Agenda In New Term

 President Donald Trump adjusts the microphone after he announced Judge Amy Coney Barrett as his nominee to the Supreme Court, in the Rose Garden at the White House, Saturday, Sept.
 26, 2020, in Washington.
 (AP Photo/Alex Brandon)

-The Supreme Court will begin hearing arguments Monday after a summer break.
-Here are some of the issues either already on the court's docket or likely to be before the justices soon:
+Some of the issues either already on the Supreme Court's docket when it begins its new session or likely to be before the justices soon:

 - Associated Press